 So…whether it’s rhyming yoga or Mother Goose, dive into a poetry book of your choosing this month.
 Now refresh my memory, how many blackbirds are baked in a pie?

 Please enjoy National Poetry Month with your young ones.
 There’s something for every taste to sample.
-So wade in- the water and poetry is fine!
+So wade in- the water, the poetry is fine!

 You might also be interested in...